Why Diversity Matters

 Are you looking for a college where the student body represents a mix of different ages and generations, or would you prefer a college where most students are about your own age?

-The "traditional" college student is thought to be between the ages of 18-22.
-At Alma College, 89.7% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Alma #1,480 in the nation for student age diversity.
+Traditionally, students range in age from 18 to 21.
+At Alma College, 89.1% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Alma #3,909 in the nation for student age diversity.

 Alma Age Diversity Chart

-Analyze the age range of Alma undergraduates with the following bar chart.
+Analyze the age range of Alma students with the following chart.

 Questions About Diversity